RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### get_angle_y()

 #### Description
 Previously named ``get_y_angle()``.
 This is a getter function which returns the current Y angle from the gyroscope in the drone.
-This angle is on the "pitch" axis.
+This angle is on the "pitch" axis. **NOTE:** The drone's angle values are reset to 0 when drone takes off or battery is re-inserted.

 #### Syntax
 ``get_angle_y()``